 - The merchant adds text or file evidence against the cardholder’s claim

 - The merchant finalizes the dispute, and Braintree sends the response to the cardholder’s bank for review

 Your account setup determines whether you can manage your disputes via Braintree, or whether you need to follow a different process:

 - If you currently use the Braintree Control Panel to accept and dispute chargebacks, you can use the API to manage disputes.

 - If you currently follow any other process to respond to chargebacks, you cannot use the API to manage disputes.

-- If you’re not sure how your business currently handles chargebacks, contact our Accounts team.
+- If you’re not sure how your business currently handles chargebacks, contact us for assistance.

 Still have questions?

 If you can’t find an answer, contact us